strapi/documentation/docs/developer-docs/latest/development/backend-customization.md

 This method returns a list of entries matching Strapi filters.
 You can also pass a populate option to specify which relations you want to be populated.
+By default the result will be limited to the first 100 entries.
+To get all entries use `_limit: -1` in the populate options.

 ##### Examples